Sriphaniaditya/Caas/README.md

 count is a variable that also gets created along with the new child that keeps track of number of time stamps.

 schedule:
-This functions schedules a cron-like job.
+This functions schedules a cron-like jobs.
 It executes the contents every hour at 30 minutes from 9:30 to 17:30 on weekdays mon-fri.

 This uses cloud functions of firebase to
 -Write data to firebase